 - Flavor.
-Plenty of nutty pecan flavor with a touch of maple and buttery brown sugar in each bite.
+Plenty of nutty pecan flavor with a touch of vanilla and buttery brown sugar in each bite.
 This is a traditional pecan pie that’s a staple of plenty of family’s menus for Thanksgiving and Christmas.

 - What really makes this recipe great is the extra step of blind baking the crust.
 Pre-baking the crust helps it stay firm when you add the pecan filling.
 Instead of getting overloaded and soggy, like some pecan pies I’ve tasted.
 Our pie crust is a flaky pastry perfection.

 - Texture.
 Loaded with pecans within the filling and on top of the pie.